radias-holdings/embedded-tradingview-chart-demo/README.md

 ## Overview

 This is a JavaScript application that demonstrates using TradingView's Lightweight Charts library with our Candle REST and WebSocket APIs.
-This is primarily used for aiding Bitazza frontend development, but it may be useful for bootstrapping future clients who want to use TradingView (or a similar charting library).
+This repo may be useful for bootstrapping future clients who want to use TradingView (or a similar charting library).

 ## Prerequisites